henryubuntu/Data-Science/README.md

 + You can contact me at: enriquerios at mail.ru

-+ You should take 30 minuts to 1 hour to relax a day watching tv, reading a book, playing videogames, or else to relax the mind of all the data science you will learn and be more relax your entire life.
++ You should take 30 minuts to 1 hour to relax a day watching tv, reading a book, playing videogames, or else to relax the mind of all the data science you will learn and be more relax your entire life, and remember, I told you.

 + Please, can you be eerily patient to learn all of this fast? -> ᵦₑ ᵣᵢ𝒸ₕ